-Maine uses the federally run exchange, but under the marketplace plan management model, which allows the state to have oversight of the plans that are sold in the exchange.
-Starting in the fall of 2020, Maine took on more oversight of the exchange, with a transition to a state-based exchange using the federal enrollment platform (ie, the state will still use HealthCare.gov).
+Starting in the fall of 2020, Maine took on more oversight of the exchange, with a transition to a state-based exchange using the federal enrollment platform (ie, the state still used HealthCare.gov).
+But Maine transitioned to a fully state-run exchange as of the 2022 plan year.
+CMS granted conditional approval for the fully state-run exchange in September 2021.

-The state is also considering a switch to a fully state-run exchange, with its own enrollment platform, as well as a variety of other reforms, including a merged risk pool for individual and small group plans, and standardized health plans.
-Legislation to get the ball rolling on this was enacted in Maine in March 2020.
+The state is also working on a variety of other reforms, including a merged risk pool for individual and small group plans, and standardized health plans.
+Legislation to get the ball rolling on the state-run exchange and merged risk pool was enacted in Maine in March 2020.

-Maine has one of the few remaining ACA-created CO-OPs (Community Health Options, or CHO), which is one of only three CO-OPs (nationwide) continuing to offer coverage for 2021.
+Maine has one of the few remaining ACA-created CO-OPs (Community Health Options, or CHO), which is one of only three CO-OPs (nationwide) offering coverage as of 2022.

 For perspective, here’s a summary of how premiums have changed in Maine’s exchange in prior years:

 - 2015: Average premiums were the same or slightly lower than 2014 rates.
 Maine Community Health Options, which won a large percentage of 2014 enrollees, kept its rates flat for 2015.
 Anthem’s rates dropped an average of 1.1%.
 Harvard Pilgrim was new to the exchange for 2015, so had no applicable rate increase.